Quantum metrics from length functions on \'etale groupoids: AF groupoids

 \begin{remark} We will later want to relate the subgroupoids $\G_n$ to the balls $B_\ell(R)$, $R \geq 0$.
 It could happen that the number of paths from the sources to $V_n$ is the same as the number of paths from the sources to $V_{n+1}$, while $\G_{n+1} \setminus \G_n \neq \emptyset$.
 This happens for example if there is only one edge from each vertex in $V_n$ to vertices in $V_{n+1}$, but one of the vertices in $V_{n+1}$ receives (at least) two edges.
 It is therefore not necessarily the case that every $\G_n$ is a ball for $\ell$.
 However, for any $n$ there is $m \geq n$ such that $\G_{m}$ equals $B_\ell(R_m)$ for some $R_m \geq 0$.
 If $\G$ is compact, this holds as $\ell$ is then bounded and $\G = \G_m$ for sufficiently large $m$. $\G$ then equals the $\ell$-ball of any sufficiently large radius.
 If $\G$ is not compact, then $\ell$ must be unbounded since it is proper by \cref{prop:ell-preimage-in-subgpd}.
 As $\ell$ counts the number of paths up to a level, we see that such an $m$ and accompanying $R_m$ must exist. \end{remark}

-For the sake of completeness, we verify that the metric groupoid $(\G, \ell)$ has linear growth, and therefore has rapid decay, almost by construction.
+For the sake of completeness, we verify that the metric groupoid $(\G, \ell)$ has at most linear growth, and therefore has rapid decay.

-\begin{lemma} Let $\G$ be an AF groupoid with compact unit space, and suppose we are given a Bratteli diagram $B = (V,E)$ for $\G$.
-Then the groupoid $\G$ has linear growth with respect to the length function $\ell$ from \eqref{eq:def-AF-length-function}.
+\begin{lemma} Let $\G$ be an AF groupoid arising from a Bratteli diagram $B = (V,E)$ with $\vert S(B)\vert < \infty$.
+Then the groupoid $\G$ has at most linear growth with respect to the length function $\ell$ from \eqref{eq:def-AF-length-function}.
 Consequently, $(\G, \ell)$ has rapid decay. \end{lemma}

-\begin{proof}[] If $\G$ is compact we are done since $\ell$ is continuous and will therefore be bounded.
+\begin{proof} If $\G$ is compact we are done since $\ell$ is continuous and will therefore be bounded.
 The polynomial in \eqref{eq:poly-growth-criterion} may then be chosen to be a constant.
 Hence we may assume that $\G$ is not compact and therefore that $\ell$ is unbounded by \cref{prop:ell-preimage-in-subgpd}.
 Let $y \in \G^{(0)}$ be arbitrary.
 We wish to show that $ t\mapsto \vert \{ \gamma \in \G_y \mid \ell(\gamma)\leq t \} \vert $ is linearly bounded independently of $y$.
 Let $k \geq 0$ be the largest integer for which